badrap/bar-of-progress/README.md

 }, 1000);
 ```

+You can reuse a `progress` instance multiple times - every time `.start()` gets called the progress bar starts animation from scratch.

 ## Customization

 The progress bar's appearance and behavior can be (slightly) customized with constructor parameters.
 Here are the different options and their default values: